Importance of Beer Line Maintenance and procedure

 The temperature the beer is kept at while in the cellar.
 Is the beer exposed to light?
 The upkeep and age of the cellar and equipment the beer is stored in and pulled through.
 All the way down to simple things that really should be eliminated purely through good housekeeping like clean glassware and uncontaminated pump nozzles.

-Terms commonly used to describe bad beer quality:
+Terms commonly used to describe bad quality beer:

 1) Cloudy Beer